 ‘Are you OK, Peter,’ Lily asked kindly, throwing a reproachful look at James and Sirius as Peter sat back down, dodging the wet patch on the bench.
 Peter nodded in reply.

-Next to Lily, Chloe got out her wand and pointed it at the spilt pumpkin juice.
+Next to Lily, Corinne got out her wand and pointed it at the spilt pumpkin juice.
 She muttered an incantation and the puddle of juice disappeared, leaving the table and bench dry and clean.
 She put her wand back into the pocket of her robes and started eating again.

 ‘When did you learn to do that?’
 Lily asked, amazed that someone who had only just started Hogwarts was able to perform magic already.
 ‘I thought underage wizards and witches weren’t allowed to perform magic outside of Hogwarts.’

 ‘Oh, my auntie has been teaching me a few spells.
 I’ve never actually performed them before but she taught me the incantations and wand movements.’
-Chloe replied.
+Corinne replied.
 ‘I’m just glad it actually worked; I’d have felt a bit foolish if nothing had happened!’